AnOrmaluser12/BST-Tool/README.md

 Moderate-Critical Settings :

--Longer Battery Life Than Safe (Your Notification May Delay)
+-Longer Battery Life Than Safe Settings (Your Notification May Delay)

 -Boost FPS (++)